 Studying in another country is an excellent way to increase cultural awareness and broaden perspective, something that becomes more valuable to employers every year as our culture grows more international and as employment grows more global.
-Most graduate programs look favorably on study abroad as well.
 Many study abroad opportunities offer importunities improve skills in another language, whether by studying in that country or visiting other locations.

-Faculty from ENLI offer various programs in international education, and there are many more opportunities as well.
+Faculty from ENLI offer various programs in international education each year, and there are many more opportunities as well.
 For more information, consult UMW’s Center for International Education.

 “One should always be a little improbable”

 Credits: 8 transfer credits for two 4-credit courses.

 When: Specific dates still to be determined (but, generally, from first week of June through second week of July)

 Description: From Professor Foss: “Come be improbable with Oscar Wilde and me as I lead a group of students across the pond for five weeks during Summer 2024 as part of a superb study abroad experience based in Bath, England through Advanced Studies in England!
 You will earn 8 credits and fulfill your Experiential Learning requirement to boot (if you haven’t already done so).
 You will take two classes, one with me (Oscar Wilde) and one with a British instructor (The Black Atlantic, Jane Austen, or Romans in Britain).”